 Thomas W. Payzant

 Board Chair, Carnegie Foundation for the Advancement of Teaching

 Former Superintendent, Boston Public Schools

-Thomas W. Payzant is a senior lecturer on education at the Harvard Graduate School of Education and an advisor to and superintendent-in-residence of The Broad Superintendents Academy.
+Thomas W. Payzant is board chair of the Carnegie Foundation for the Advancement of Teaching and an advisor to and superintendent-in-residence of The Broad Academy.
 From 1995 to 2006, he served as superintendent of Boston Public Schools, which won the 2006 Broad Prize after being a finalist for four years.
 Before Boston, Payzant served as superintendent of the San Diego Unified School District for 11 years, as superintendent of Oklahoma City Public Schools for three years and as superintendent of Eugene Public Schools in Oregon for five years.
 In addition, Payzant served as President Bill Clinton’s assistant secretary for elementary and secondary education from 1993 to 1995.

 Senior Vice President, Programs, National Council of La Raza